-Cycle consistency assumes that there exist some underlying relationships between the source and target domains, and tries to make supervision at the domain level.
+\textbf{Cycle Consistency:} Cycle consistency assumes that there exist some underlying relationships between the source and target domains, and tries to make supervision at the domain level.
 To be precise, we want to capture some special characteristics of one image collection and figure out how to translate these characteristics into the other image collection.
 To achieve this, Zhu \emph{et al.}~\cite{zhu2017unpaired} proposed the cycle consistency mechanism, where not only the mapping from the source domain to the target domain is learned, but also the backward mapping is combined.
-Specifically, given a source domain $X$ and a target domain $Y$, we have a translator $G: X \rightarrow Y$ and another translator $F: Y \rightarrow X$ that trained simultaneously to guarantee both an $adversarial\ loss$ that encourages $G(X)\approx Y$ and $F(Y)\approx X$ and a $cycle\ consistency\ loss$ that encourages $F(G(X))\approx X$ and $G(F(Y))\approx Y$.
+Specifically, given a source domain $X$ and a target domain $Y$, we have a translator $G: X \rightarrow Y$ and another translator $F: Y \rightarrow X$ that is trained simultaneously to guarantee both an $adversarial\ loss$ that encourages $G(X)\approx Y$ and $F(Y)\approx X$ and a $cycle\ consistency\ loss$ that encourages $F(G(X))\approx X$ and $G(F(Y))\approx Y$.

 In SISR, the idea of cycle consistency has also been widely discussed.
 Given the LR images domain $X$ and the HR images domain $Y$, we not only learn the mapping from LR to HR but also the backward process.
-Researchers have shown that learning how to do image degradation first without paired data can help generate more realistic images~\cite{bulat2018learn}.
-In CinCGAN~\cite{yuan2018unsupervised}, a cycle in cycle network is proposed, where the noisy and blurry input is mapped to a noise-free LR domain firstly and then upsampled with a pre-trained model and finally mapped to the HR domain.
-In DRN~\cite{guo2020closed}, the mapping from HR to LR images is learned to estimate the down-sampling kernel and reconstruct LR images, which forms a closed-loop to provide additional supervision.
-DRN also gives us a novel approach in unsupervised learning SR, where the deep network is trained with both paired and unpaired data.
+Researchers have shown that learning how to perform image degradation first without paired data can help generate more realistic images~\cite{bulat2018learn}.
+In CinCGAN~\cite{yuan2018unsupervised}, a cycle-in-cycle network is proposed, where the noisy and blurry input is mapped to a noise-free LR domain first and then upsampled with a pre-trained model.
+In DRN~\cite{guo2020closed}, the mapping from HR to LR images is learned to estimate the down-sampling kernel and reconstruct LR images, which forms a closed loop to provide additional supervision.
+DRN also gives us a novel approach in unsupervised learning SR, where the model is trained with both paired and unpaired data.